 Financial Aid Information

-American Sentinel University offers students an affordable, high-quality, accredited education.
+American Sentinel College offers students an affordable, high-quality, accredited education.
 Our payment options—including no-interest payment plans, employer reimbursement, military benefits and federal student aid—along with our convenient online course delivery make earning your degree and pursuing your dreams possible.

 For students that are interested in using federal student aid, the Financial Aid Office can help you determine what types of aid in which you may qualify and walk you through the process of applying for financial aid.

 American Sentinel proudly supports its military students.
-Learn more about American Sentinel University’s military tuition and benefits.
+Learn more about American Sentinel College’s military tuition and benefits.

 Apply for Financial Aid

 To be eligible to apply for federal student aid, you must:

 - Have a high school diploma or or a recognized equivalent.

 - Be a U.S. citizen or eligible non-citizen.